 - Maturity framework for manufacturers to assess their individual maturity with regard to its business ecosystem collaboration readiness

-- The role of technologies such as analytics, AI, IoT, robotics, and cloud to support ecosystem collaboration in a number of ways including by means of leveraging digital twins, industry clouds, or digital platforms
+- The role of technologies such as analytics, AI, IoT, and cloud to support ecosystem collaboration in a number of ways including by means of leveraging digital twins, industry clouds, or digital platforms

 Key Questions Answered

 Our research addresses the following issues that are critical to your success:

 - How do manufacturers today collaborate in business ecosystems, and how will they do this in the future and to what benefits?

 - What are examples of business ecosystems for different manufacturing subsegments and their key drivers?

 - What will be the role of digital industry platforms in manufacturer's business ecosystems?